f5devcentral/f5-agility-labs-xc/docs/class1/lab2.rst

 We will first create an Origin Pool that refers to the "Private Endpoint" site in our lab environment.

 #.
-Start in F5 Distributed Cloud Console and switch back to the "Web App & API Protection" context.
+Start in F5 Distributed Cloud Console and switch back to the **Multi-Cloud App Connect** context.

 #.
 Navigate the menu to go to "Manage"->"Load Balancers"->"Origin Pools".
 Click on *Add Origin Pool*.